insertish/gw2mumblelink/README.md

 ## To-Do

 - Create documentation for module
+- Figure out how to handle the context properly
+- Figure out what character.front / .top and camera.front / .top are
-- Finish support for [ML struct](https://wiki.guildwars2.com/wiki/API:MumbleLink#MumbleLink_structure), this includes: f* vars, the context, desc and other variables.
+- ~~Finish support for [ML struct](https://wiki.guildwars2.com/wiki/API:MumbleLink#MumbleLink_structure), this includes: f* vars, the context, desc and other variables.~~

 ## Issues